litestar-org/litestar/docs/usage/0-the-starlite-app/3-static-files.md

 ## File System Support and Cloud Files

-The [`StaticFilesConfig`][starlite.config.static_files.StaticFilesConfig] class accepts a value called `file_system`, which can be any class adhereing to the Starlite [`FileSystemProtocol`][starlite.types.FileSystemProtocol].
+The [`StaticFilesConfig`][starlite.config.static_files.StaticFilesConfig] class accepts a value called `file_system`, which can be any class adhering to the Starlite [`FileSystemProtocol`][starlite.types.FileSystemProtocol].

 This protocol is by design similar to the file systems defined by [fsspec][https://filesystem-spec.readthedocs.io/en/latest/], which cover all major cloud providers and a wide range of other use cases (e.g. HTTP based file service, `ftp` etc.).